aritrasaha18/shuttle-service-kata-project/README.md

 ## Primary UI Functions

-Routes : The Trinity College Shuttle Service is a sophisticated micro-service application that offers an impressive range of features to meet the transportation needs of the Trinity College community.
-Its advanced functionalities include a robust route search feature that automatically identifies the nearest stops to the user's location and generates optimal shuttle routes to reach their desired destination.
+Routes : The route search feature automatically identifies the nearest stops to the user's location and generates a route reach the closest stop.

 Schedule : The Shuttle Service also provides a detailed schedule of the shuttle service running times, allowing users to plan their commutes efficiently and optimize their time on campus.